mosche/blogposts/sessionization/sessionization.md

 Using a specialized aggregator on session windows, we can avoid performance bottlenecks due to limitations in Beam's canonical window merging and boost the overall performance of pipelines containing aggregations over session windows when using the experimental Spark dataset runner.
 The actual performance gain will highly depend on the input datasets, but can be very significant if the number of sessions per key is high.

-With the effort presented here we are pushing the experimental Spark dataset runner one step further towards a efficient and reliable runner for Apache Beam.
+With the effort presented here we are pushing the experimental Spark dataset runner one step further towards an efficient and reliable runner for Apache Beam.
 Nevertheless, there's a lot more work left to do.